-Moulds for forming prisms of mortar shall conform to the requirements of EN 196-1, as specified for use in EN 1015-11, or to EN 12390-1 for forming cubes/cylinders of concrete, with modifications to materials and dimensional tolerances as specified by the appropriate normative Annex A, B or C of this European Standard.
+Moulds for forming prisms of mortar shall conform to the requirements of EN 196-1, as specified for use in EN 1015-11, or to EN 12390-1 for forming cubes/cylinders of concrete, with modifications to materials and dimensional tolerances as specified by the appropriate normative Annex A, Annex B or Annex C of this European Standard.

-Clean moulds and any filling frame used with a mould, by thoroughly washing with non-perfumed detergent (5.5) and tap water (3.28), rinsing with copious amounts of tap water, followed by a final rinse with demineralised water (3.29) and dry before use.
+Clean moulds and any filling frame used with a mould, by thoroughly washing with non-perfumed detergent (5.4) and tap water (3.20), rinsing with copious amounts of tap water, followed by a final rinse with demineralized water (3.21) and dry before use.

-Where a factory made cementitious product has been formed in a process where its entire contact surface has been in contact with a release agent then where proxy samples (3.6) are used, the same release agent shall be applied to the internal surfaces of the mould, otherwise the use of release agents is not permitted by this European Standard.
+Where a factory made cementitious product has been formed in a process where its entire contact surface has been in contact with a release agent then where proxy samples (3.6) are used, the same release agent shall be applied to the internal surfaces of the mould, otherwise use of release agents is not permitted by this European Standard.